 “The opening of EDC’s new representation in Atlanta demonstrates the federal government’s commitment to expand Canadian exporters’ awareness of the opportunities available to them in the international market, both near and far.
 Whether they’re in the critical first steps or jumping into expansion, these services will benefit Canadian exporters,” said Minister of International Trade Diversification, Jim Carr.

-Roughly three quarters of Canada’s exports are U.S. bound, our largest market by far.
+Roughly three quarters of Canada’s exports are U.S.-bound, our largest market by far.
 It is also the most attractive market of first entry for new Canadian exporters.
-EDC’s research shows that 80 per cent of first-time exporters intend to start in the U.S.
+EDC’s research shows that 80% of first-time exporters intend to start in the U.S.

 Atlanta is EDC’s 19th international representation.
 The corporation also has locations in Mexico City, Monterrey, Bogotá, Lima, Santiago, Rio de Janeiro, São Paulo, Düsseldorf, Istanbul, London, Johannesburg, Dubai, New Delhi, Mumbai, Beijing, Shanghai, Singapore, and Sydney.
 In May, EDC will launch its second U.S. representation—and it’s 20th internationally—in Chicago.

 Export Development Canada (EDC) is a financial Crown corporation dedicated to helping Canadian businesses make an impact at home and abroad.
 EDC has the financial products and knowledge Canadian companies need to confidently enter new markets, reduce financial risk and grow their business as they go from local to global.
 Together, EDC and Canadian companies are building a more prosperous, stronger and sustainable economy for all Canadians.